-As was identified in Section 3.5, vegetation communities may be impacted by clearing of the hedgerows and the woodland, accidental spills or movement of dust off site.
+As was identified in Section 3.5, vegetation communities may be impacted by clearing of the hedgerow, accidental spills or movement of dust off site.
 Mitigation measures with respect to potential impacts of accidental spills on vegetation communities are addressed in Section 4.13.
 In addition, mitigation measures with respect to the movement of dust from the Project location are described in Section 4.7.
 As a result of the effective use of the mitigation measures identified in these sections, potential impacts to vegetation communities from these impacts are expected to be fully mitigated, and there is no resulting effect.

-It is not possible to mitigate the impacts of clearing from the hedgerows or the woodland.
+It is not possible to mitigate the impacts of clearing from the hedgerow.
 In order to minimize potential losses from surrounding vegetation communities, areas where clearing is required will be well marked, and workers will be instructed not to enter areas of natural vegetation.
 In addition, cleared and grubbed materials will be piled away from the surrounding woodlands, and trees will be felled into cleared areas.
-There will be no vegetation loss from the wetland as no construction activities will occur on or within 30 m of the wetland.